 Royal College of Art - Kensington and Battersea Campuses

 For the College’s Battersea campus, the College wanted to redevelop their sculpture school and a number of neighbouring buildings into a major second campus, combining teaching, gallery and studio facilities as well as commercial retail space.
 The site occupied a prominent position in a conservation area, and included a mix of early Victorian shops, twentieth century infill development and several large industrial sheds.
 Our role included analysing the historic character of the site and its relationship to the rest of the conservation area, so that architects Haworth Tompkins could develop their proposals.
 We then produced a justification which argued successfully for the demolition of the existing buildings and erection of a contemporary purpose-built structure.
-The completed building became the Dyson Building, which opened in 2009.
-It was followed by the Woo Building in 2015 and the RCA Battersea building in 2022, designed by Herzog & de Meuron.
+The completed building became the Dyson Building, which was followed by the Woo Building and the new RCA Battersea building, designed by Herzog & de Meuron.

 Client: Royal College of Art